 – Arts and crafts materials to decorate the sculptures:

-– Glue the objects together in a pleasing configuration (encourage your child to move items around and experiment with different placements)
+– Glue the objects together in a pleasing and fun configuration (encourage your child to move items around and experiment with different placements)

 – Paint and/or decorate the resulting sculpture, if desired